darrarski/darrarski-app/README.md

 ### Telemetry

-The application uses [TelemetryDeck](https://telemetrydeck.com/) to collect anonymous infomration about how it's being used by the users.
+The application uses [TelemetryDeck](https://telemetrydeck.com/) to collect anonymous information about how it's being used by the users.

 > TelemetryDeck helps app and web developers improve their product by supplying immediate, accurate usage data while users use their app.
 And the best part: It's all anonymized so users' data stays private!